Go to content

 For a glimpse into some Boghead inhabitants from the 1950's then check out the poem by Douglas Muirhead, a former resident, from 1958.

-The structure of the village has changed little in 200 years (check our photos page for more!).
-There is still no mains gas or mains sewage in the village and yet renewable technology abounds and now ultrafast fibre broadband is available to every house in the village.
-The village offers little in the way of communal amenities: a red telephone box inherited and adopted as the village "info-pod" and now home to the village defibrillator, a woodland walk and a children's playpark.
-But the village makes it's own entertainment through village barbeques, coffee mornings, bus runs, in fact any excuse for a get together.
+The village's charm remains wonderfully unchanged over the past 200 years (be sure to visit our photos page for a glimpse!).
+While we may lack mains gas and sewage, we proudly embrace renewable technology, and ultrafast fibre broadband is now accessible to every home.
+Our communal amenities may be limited - a quaint red telephone box transformed into the village "info-pod" that now houses our defibrillator, scenic woodland walks, and a children's playpark.
+Yet, we know how to have fun!
+The village makes it's own entertainment through village barbeques, coffee mornings, bus runs, in fact any excuse for a get together.

 Around and About